-• When the sewing machine is started or the handwheel is turned after winding the bobbin, the machine will make a clicking sound: this is not a malfunction.
+• When the sewing machine is started or the handwheel is turned after winding the bobbin, the machine will make a clicking sound; this is not a malfunction.

-Installing the bobbin

-Install the bobbin wound with thread.

-• Use a bobbin that has been correctly wound with thread, otherwise the needle may break or the thread tension will be incorrect.

-• The bobbin was designed specifically for this sewing machine.
+Installing the bobbin Install the bobbin wound with thread. • Use a bobbin that has been correctly wound with thread, otherwise the needle may break or the thread tension will be incorrect. • The bobbin was designed specifically for this sewing machine.
 If bobbins from other models are used, the machine will not operate correctly.
-Use only the included bobbin or bobbins of the same type (part code: SA156, SFB: XA5539-151).

-Slide the bobbin cover latch to the right.
+Use only the included bobbin or bobbins of the same type (part code: SA156, SFB : XA5539-151).
+Actual size 11.5 mm (7/16 inch)This model Other model Press (1) (Needle position button) once or twice to raise the needle, and then raise the presser foot lever.
+Turn off the sewing machine.
+Slide the bobbin cover latch to the right. ∩ 2

 - Bobbin cover

 Latch

 - The bobbin cover opens.

-Remove the bobbin cover.
+- Remove the bobbin cover.

-Hold the bobbin with your right hand and hold the end of the thread with your left.
+5 Hold the bobbin with your right hand and hold the end of the thread with your left.